East Mecklenburg High School: Classes

 East Mecklenburg offers a wide array of classes to its students.
 The most challenging are those found in its International Baccalaureate program and its 23 Advanced Placement courses.
 The school also hosts a top-notch special education department, known as its Exceptional Children program.
 More than 30 faculty members serve as resources and assistants in the program.
 The AutoTech program and Culinary department offer technical skills courses to those students not interested in intensive college prep.

-East Mecklenburg is one of five High Schools in North Carolina that has an Academy of Engineering program.
-Over 20 Students were accepted into the program which began in the Fall of 2011.
+East Mecklenburg is one of five high schools in North Carolina that has an Academy of Engineering program.
+Over 20 students were accepted into the program which began in the fall of 2011.
 The program has been carefully designed to introduce students to a wide variety of engineering principles, PLTW classes for the program include; Introduction of Engineering Design, Principles of Engineering, Civil Engineering & Architecture, Bio-technical Engineering, and Engineering Design and Development.

 Athletics

-East Meck competes in the Southwestern 7A/8A conference of the North Carolina High School Athletic Association (NCHSAA).
+East Mecklenburg is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as an 8A school.
+It is a part of the Southwestern 7A/8A Conference.
 Team colors are blue and yellow and the school mascot is an eagle.

-In 2008, the boys' basketball team won the 4A state championship, defeating the Apex High School Cougars 73-61.
+In 2008, the boys' basketball team won the NCHSAA 4A state championship, defeating the Apex High School Cougars 73-61.

 The East Meck rugby team won the 2008 Division II State Championship, and in its second full year, won the 2009 Division I state championship after defeating crosstown rival Myers Park in the title game.
 In 2010 they were runners-up for Division I State Championship's losing to West Mecklenburg High School 25-12.

 The boys' cross country team have won six cross country state titles, including a three-peat from 1990-92.
 Members of East Meck cross country designed and built Charlotte's McAlpine Greenway Park cross country course, the site of major meets such as the Wendy's Invitational and the Southern regional qualifying race of the Foot Locker Cross Country Championships.